The Research Institute | Western Oregon University

 Central Coordination of Child Care Resource and Referral

-Central Coordination of Child Care Resource and Referral provides leadership and technical assistance for 15 CCR&R programs serving all counties in Oregon.
+Central Coordination of Child Care Resource and Referral provides leadership and technical assistance for 15 Child Care Resource and Referral (CCR&R) programs serving all counties in Oregon.
 Our mission includes supporting families and early childhood child care and education providers in meaningful and responsive ways.

 Find Child Care Oregon

-One of the most important decisions your family will ever make is choosing child care.
-Find Child Care Oregon provides child care referral information and resources to help you to make the best decision when choosing a child care program that meets the needs of your family. *referrals are not recommendations*
+One of the most important decisions a family will ever make is choosing child care.
+Find Child Care Oregon provides child care referral information and resources to help each family to make the best decision when choosing a child care program that meets their needs. *Referrals are not recommendations*

 Child Care Substitutes of Oregon

 Child Care Substitutes of Oregon (CCSO) is Oregon’s statewide substitute system for early learning programs.
-CCSO provides early learning programs 50 subsidized hours for programs to engage in professional development, appointment, or self care.
+CCSO provides early learning programs with 50 hours of subsidized caregiver coverage.
+These hours can be used to enable early learning professionals to engage in professional development, appointments, or self care.
 Eligible programs include: Registered Family, Certified Family, Certified Centers, and Certified School-Age Centers.

 Center on Early Learning Support and Innovation (CELSI)